JeremiahHerring/senior-capstone/README.md

 # **Senior Capstone Project**

-Welcome to the Senior Capstone project!
+Welcome to my Senior Capstone project!
 This document will guide you through the process of setting up, running, and testing the application.

 ## **Table of Contents**
 - [Prerequisites](#prerequisites)